GarrettS/OpenSourceLearning/README.md

 ## Overview
 Mentorship platform for teachers and learners where everyone is a student and anyone can be a teacher.
-Bitcoin enabled.
+Cryptocurrency enabled.
 Live video and video exchange.

 ## Problems:
 Users don't have access to tutors.
 Current options include static resources like YouTube and Stack exchange, and tutor websites like Wyzant, Lessons.com, and Thumbtack.